Viscount Bennett High School: History

 The new school was designed by English-born architect William Archibald Branton (1887–1976), the CBE's building superintendent.
 It was Branton's last major project before he retired in December 1956.
 The junior high, gymnasium, and cafeteria were built during 1955 and cost $955,634.
 Construction was undertaken by Bennett and White and was completed in time for the beginning of the school year in September.
 The school was named after Prime Minister R. B. Bennett, 1st Viscount Bennett (1870–1947), who had spent much of his career in Calgary.
 Viscount's school crest was modeled off the personal arms of R. B. Bennett.
-Opening ceremonies for the school took place on the evening of Monday, 13 February 1956 under the chairmanship of Maclean Everett Jones QC (1918–2007), a founding partner of the legal firm Bennett Jones.
+Opening ceremonies for the school took place on the evening of Monday, 13 February 1956 under the chairmanship of Maclean Everett Jones QC (1918–2007), a founding partner of the law firm Bennett Jones.
 In January 1956, a call for tenders for the 16-room senior high school section went out.
 In February the contract was awarded to Bird Construction and the building was completed for September.
 The addition cost $509,006, bringing the total to around $1.5 million.
 By the early 1960s, overcrowding threatened the introduction of a shift system for students.
 To avoid this, in the summer of 1961 construction began on a new 15-classroom academic wing, wood shop and auto shop to the south, and a library beside the main entrance at the north.
 Designs were done by CBE architect Jack Jacob Smart (1917–1999) and work was completed by the fall of 1962 at a cost of $770,765.
 The final addition was an expansion of the library in 1972.